dbq233/AnomalyDetectionTS/README.md

 ### TEK
 Inspired by Jones, Michael's work[Jones, Michael, et al. "Exemplar learning for extremely efficient anomaly detection in real-valued time series."
 Data mining and knowledge discovery 30.6 (2016): 1427-1454.], we also concatenate dataset TEK14,TEK16 and TEK17 as TEK of length 15000.
 In Keogh's work [https://www.cs.ucr.edu/~eamonn/discords/ICDM05_discords.pdf], a total of 4 anomalies are marked.
-But in TEK14, 2 anomalous snippets belongs to the same period as shown in the picture below.
+But in TEK14, 2 anomalous snippets belongs to the same period as shown in the picture below(cited from https://www.cs.ucr.edu/~eamonn/discords/ICDM05_discords.pdf).
 Since we detect anomalous subsequences by the unit of period, we treat it as one anomalous period subsequence of length 1000.
 So there are 3 anomalies in our annotations of this dataset.

 ![image](https://user-images.githubusercontent.com/90513919/132956852-64b15a89-b553-44f6-bfd3-fadb8c243873.png)